-Include a 200-word abstract of the article and a 100-word biographical note.
+- Include a 200-word abstract of the article

-Follow APA citation style and formatting.
-All contributions should be submitted as a Microsoft Word file, double-spaced 12pt font.
-All images used must be used with permission and referenced.
+- Follow APA citation style and formatting.
+All contributions should be submitted as Microsoft Word file, double-spaced 11pt Helvetica font.
+All images must be used with permission and referenced.

-For enquiries or for pitching your ideas, email firstname.lastname@example.org
+- For enquiries or for pitching your ideas or abstracts, please email firstname.lastname@example.org